History of slavery in West Virginia: War

 When the Indiana and Ohio state troops under command of Gen. George B. McClellan invaded West Virginia on May 26, 1861, Gen. McClellan issued a proclamation "To the Union Men of Western Virginia" in which he stated "Notwithstanding all that has been said by the traitors to induce you to believe that our advent among you will be signalized by interference with your slaves, understand one thing clearly—not only will we abstain from all such interference, but we will, on the contrary, with an iron hand, crush any attempt at insurrection on their part."
-Writing in his journal on January 3, 1862 in Fayetteville Col. Rutherford B. Hayes noted, "Nobody in this army thinks of giving to the Rebels their fugitive slaves.
+Writing in his journal on January 3, 1862, in Fayetteville future president Col. Rutherford B. Hayes noted, "Nobody in this army thinks of giving to the Rebels their fugitive slaves.
 Union men might perhaps be differently dealt with-probably would be."

 The war provided an opportunity for large numbers of slaves to escape to Ohio and Pennsylvania.
 The Federal army considered escaped slaves to be contraband, or spoils of war.
 Some enlisted in the Federal army as part of the United States Colored Troops.
 Both the Federal and Confederate armies impressed some men into labor gangs, repairing railroads and bridges.
 Without the support of their spouses or former owners, women and children suffered greatly.
 Slave families endured depredation not only by raiding Union and Confederate soldiers, but also by partisan guerrillas, who were the most feared as they were the most likely to be violent.
 Reaching Union-held territory was not a guarantee of freedom, however.
 A slave named Preston, fleeing from Greenbrier county was arrested and placed in the Mason county jail on June 4, 1862, just by the Ohio river.